How to load file resources (XAML)

 <Image Source="ms-appdata:///temp/images/logo.png" />

-The storage file APIs can access files inside the application package in the same manner:
+The storage file APIs can access files inside the app package in the same manner:

-Windows Store apps may be running when the system changes, such as when the user turns on high contrast.
+Apps may be running when the system changes, such as when the user turns on high contrast.
 This results in the app using a different set of qualifiers.
-Various system changes will invoke events on the ResourceContext object.
+Various system changes will invoke events on the ResourceContext object, and the resources might be re-evaluated, depending on the implementations of the Windows Runtime classes your app uses.